Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 #### The Taskbar

-While we're in the Settings app, go to Personalization → Taskbar.
+While we're in the Settings app, go to Personalization &rarr; Taskbar.
 Disable Widgets and Chat.
 You don't need them and you don't want them.
 Task view I'd leave.
 It lets you see all the open apps at once, and also lets you switch virtual 'Desktops.'
 Finally there's Search.
 You *can* leave it on, but you can also just click the Windows button and start typing; it does the same thing.